ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

 client_secret: SUPER_SECRET_VALUE     ← the thing you must guard
 ```

-With Private Key JWT, the configuration points to a KMS key, and IAM controls who can use it:
+With Private Key JWT, the configuration points to a KMS key, and IAM controls who can use it.
+The KMS key must be in the same Region as the credential provider (cross-account use is supported when the key policy allows it):

 ```
 client_id:      support-agent